valencik/mastersAPSC/documents/thesis/thesis.md

 %- Large graphs
 The visualization of large graphs is computationally intensive and produces complex images.
-All the graphs produced in the web application are done so using a modified version of [Mike Bostock's Force Directed Graph](http://bl.ocks.org/mbostock/4062045).
+All the graphs produced in the web application use a modified version of [Mike Bostock's Force Directed Graph](http://bl.ocks.org/mbostock/4062045).

 %- Size
 Above a certain size, these images are of questionable usefulness.